What is a Regional Data Center?

 When seeking the most useful, salient, and credible environmental data focused on the San Francisco Bay and northern montagne regions, those in the know immediately look to SFEI.

-For over ten years, SFEI has one of several Regional Data Centers (RDC) in California that exchanges water quality data to the California Environmental Data Exchange Network (CEDEN).
-At the same time, SFEI has served as the appointed repository for data serving regional programs, individual organizations, and sundry individuals.
+Since 2007, SFEI has one of several Regional Data Centers (RDC) in California that exchanges water quality data to the California Environmental Data Exchange Network (CEDEN).
+At the same time, SFEI has served as the appointed data repository serving regional programs, individual organizations, and sundry individuals.
 Central to the RDC is the team supporting it.
 The Data Services team at SFEI is often consulted by those with sophisticated data management needs.
 The team offers extensive experience in handling the full life-cycle of diverse environmental data.
-Providing data processing, analysis, and visualization services through the RDC, the team also facilitates access to tools and other online webservices such as the Contaminant Data Display and Download Tool (CD3) and EcoAtlas.
+Providing data processing, analysis, and visualization services through the RDC, the team also facilitates access to the data through various reporting tools and webservices such as the Contaminant Data Display and Download Tool (CD3) and EcoAtlas.

 SFEI provides scientific support and tools for decision-making and communication through collaborative efforts.
 As a non-profit and joint-powers authority, they uphold the highest principles to promote the public trust in the integrity of the best-available science.
 To that end, SFEI has served clients since 1992 to process and harmonize data used in the course of decision making.
 SFEI leverages the latest innovations in data management to ensure efficient and effective data processing.
 Clients rely on SFEI for its strong quality control and peerless datasets, known for their use by a broad range of stakeholders.
 With public agencies and NGOs -- regulators and the regulated community alike -- on its Board of Directors, the organization is designed to foster mutual trust for the science and data it stewards.